How is Zeffy free?

 Nonprofit guides

-Data shows December consistently delivers the highest donation volume, with over 30% of annual giving occurring in the final month.
-Nonprofits should recognize that each season offers unique opportunities to engage with donors and raise funds.
+December consistently delivers the highest donation volume, with over 30% of annual giving occurring in the final month.
+But that headline number hides important nuances.
+Your cause, your donor base, and your send timing all shift what "best time" actually means for you.

 Table of contents